-Kelso is an engineering company that specializes in the development, production and distribution of proprietary service equipment used in transportation applications.
-Our reputation has been earned as a developer and reliable supplier of unique high-performance rail tank car equipment used in the handling and containment of hazardous and non-hazardous commodities during transport.
+Kelso is a diverse product engineering company that specializes in the development, production and distribution of proprietary equipment used in transportation applications.
+Over the past decade our reputation has been earned as a developer and reliable supplier of high quality rail tank car equipment used in the handling and containment of hazardous and non-hazardous commodities during transport.